AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - updated install notes to ensure Linux python3 developer libraries are installed, and to ensure that ``wheel`` package is installed along with ``conan``
 - created :ref:`smallBodyNavEKF` to simulate autonomous navigation in proximity of a small body
+- added a :ref:`AttRefMsgPayload` output message to the :ref:`locationPointing` module.

 Version 2.0.5